Last Updated on September 3, 2016 by Shaun Snapp

 - With S/4HANA, SAP has changed the policy of ERP database independence.

-- There are significant problems with SAP charging for an upgrade like S/4HANA including that it is a forced purchased, undermines the support contract and locks customers into a database with indirect access liabilities.
+- There are significant problems with SAP charging for an upgrade like S/4HANA, including that it is a forced purchase, undermines the support contract, and locks customers into a database with indirect access liabilities.

-The marketing blast on S/4HANA has been so hot and heavy over the past several years that it has been easy to forget some important details.
+The marketing blast on S/4HANA has been so hot and heavy over the past several years that it has been easy to forget some crucial details.

 Well, I have had the time to think through what SAP has been doing with S/4 based upon a few research projects I have been involved with on the topic.
 Through this research, I came to a new conclusion on a subject regarding S/4HANA costing.
 This is one of the findings that I think I should have picked up on a while ago, but as they say….better late than never.

 Secondly, I did not originate this idea.
 No, the first time I heard of this sentiment was from an article that explained the position of the UK&I SAP User Group.
 They made the following statement.

 “Customers who have paid maintenance fees on an on-premises product get to upgrade to the next version for free.”